1,000+ Opportunities

 Thank you for signing up!

-Based on current listing details, eligibility includes: Youth-serving nonprofit organizations in Franklin County, Ohio, engaged in impacting the six focus areas of the Opportunity Youth theory of change.
+Based on current listing details, eligibility includes: Nonprofit organizations within the Opportunity Youth coalition and youth-serving nonprofits in Franklin County, Ohio impacting civic engagement, education, health and wellness, housing, support systems, or workforce development.
 Applicants should confirm final requirements in the official notice before submission.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.